rizkifajara/next-portfolio/README.md

 ## AI Chat Configuration

 The AI chat feature uses:
-- OpenRouter for generating responses
+- Gemini API for generating responses
 - Pinecone for storing and retrieving relevant context
 - Xenova Transformers for generating embeddings